 Let us end by relating our findings based on the flow formalism to the real-time dynamics of the driven system.
 As discussed in Sec.~\ref{sec:flow}, the static part of the Hamiltonian $H_0(\lambda)$ is to be interpreted as an approximation for the actual Floquet Hamiltonian, $H_F$, with an error bounded by $\Fnorm{H_1}$.
-As shown in Fig.~\ref{fig:frequencyscaling}, $\Fnorm{H_1(\lambda_c)}$ decays exponentially with $\Omega$, implying that $H_0(\lambda_c)$ should be an excellent approximation to $H_F$ in the large$-\Omega$ limit.
-To test this, we have computed the growth of the half-chain entanglement entropy density of the system, $s_{1/2}=S_{1/2}/(L/2)$, starting from the polarized state $\ket{\psi}=\ket{x;+}^{\otimes L}$, using two different methods: \begin{itemize} \item[(a)] We use the exact real-time evolution based on exact diagonalization to evaluate $s_{1/2}$. \item[(b)] We treat the problem as an effective static system, but with Hamiltonian $H_0(\lambda_c)$, obtained from the solutions to the flow-equations using exact diagonalization, as well as MPO-based evolution using Time-Dependent-Variational Principle (TDVP) \cite{tdvp1,tdvp2,fishman2022itensor,Itensor2,Yang_2020,MPSevolution2}, respectively. \end{itemize} The results for $s_{1/2}$ obtained using both sets of methods are plotted in Fig.~\ref{fig:EEmag}(a), which show excellent numerical agreement at and away from freezing.
+As discussed in Appendix~\ref{app:Supp}, $\Fnorm{H_1(\lambda_c)}$ decays exponentially with $\Omega$, implying that $H_0(\lambda_c)$ should be an excellent approximation to $H_F$ in the large$-\Omega$ limit.
+To test this, we have computed the growth of the half-chain entanglement entropy density of the system, $s_{1/2}=S_{1/2}/(L/2)$, starting from the polarized state $\ket{\psi}=\ket{x;+}^{\otimes L}$, using two different methods (see Appendix \ref{app:numericaldetails} for additional numerical details): \begin{itemize} \item[(a)] We use the exact real-time evolution based on exact diagonalization to evaluate $s_{1/2}$. \item[(b)] We treat the problem as an effective static system, but with Hamiltonian $H_0(\lambda_c)$, obtained from the solutions to the flow-equations using exact diagonalization, as well as MPO-based evolution using Time-Dependent-Variational Principle (TDVP) \cite{tdvp1,tdvp2,fishman2022itensor,Itensor2,Yang_2020,MPSevolution2}, respectively. \end{itemize} The results for $s_{1/2}$ obtained using both sets of methods are plotted in Fig.~\ref{fig:EEmag}(a), which show excellent numerical agreement at and away from freezing.
 This provides further evidence for our Floquet flow renormalization being able to capture the essential universal aspects of the problem, including the growth of entanglement entropy in real-time.
 We also note that $H_0(\lambda)$ in the prethermal regime accurately captures the real-time dynamics up to an exponentially long time.
-Finally, we directly compare the ``distance" between $H_0(\lambda)$ and $H^0_\text{magnus}$, the leading order result of the Floquet-Magnus expansion (see Appendix~\ref{app:Magnus_spinchain} for detail), which is expected to capture the prethermal dynamics in the $\Omega\to\infty$ limit.
-Indeed, we see that this distance decreases along the flow trajectory, $\lambda$, and reaches a plateau in the prethermal regime; the plateau value decays as $1/\Omega^2$ in the high frequency limit, which is consistent with our analytical result in Sec.~\ref{sec:analytics}.
-Furthermore, we demonstrate in Appendix~\ref{app:spectral} that $H_0(\lambda_c)$ is approximately isospectral to the actual Floquet Hamiltonian $H_F$.
+It is worth noting that the growth of entanglement entropy in Fig.~\ref{fig:EEmag}(a) shows clear differences between freezing points (FP1) and non-freezing points (NFP).
+Clearly at early to intermediate times, the freezing phenomenology is associated with much slower dynamics; however, this does not imply that this difference would survive up to much later times.
+The growth of entanglement is exponentially slow in the drive frequency as well, which can be seen quite clearly by focusing on smaller system sizes \cite{supp}.